Quentin Jammer: San Diego Chargers

 During training camp Jammer signed a new five-year contract extension that ran through the 2012 season.
 The 2006 offseason saw an overhaul of the Chargers' secondary after many disappointing years.
 The team signed former Carolina Panthers safety Marlon McCree as a free agent, and they spent a first-round draft choice on cornerback Antonio Cromartie.
 McCree's veteran presence had an immediate impact on the secondary, including Jammer, who surpassed his 2005 interception total in only the third game of the season.
 Although Jammer only recorded one more interception in the remaining 13 games, the 2006 season was his best and most consistent as a pro.
 Towards the middle of the season, Jammer showed signs of turning into a shutdown cornerback, and QBs rarely threw at him.
 He closed out the Chargers 21–14 win over Oakland on November 26 with an interception on the first play after the two-minute warning.
 He finished the season leading the team in interceptions with 4 and with a career-high in tackles helping the Chargers finished 13th in the league in pass defense.

 Jammer critics point to the 3rd and 10, long bomb Reche Caldwell caught in the divisional playoff game against the New England Patriots as a sign that Jammer was still not meeting expectations.
 Jammer, in blitz-scheme, short area press coverage, was not able to help the defense recover from an ineffective jailhouse blitz and Patriots' quarterback Tom Brady comfortably stepped up in the pocket to loft a deep strike to Caldwell.
 Despite Brady's completion to Caldwell, Jammer had a strong day limiting Patriot receivers, in the 2007 AFC Championship game against the Patriots, he had an outstanding performance, limiting Randy Moss to 1 reception for 12 yards, and intercepting Tom Brady once.

+Jammer's numbers declined in 2011.
+In a June 2012 interview, Jammer admitted that he had a subpar season in 2011 in large part because he was distracted by his divorce.
+He said it caused him to drink too much and affected his confidence.
+In a December 2025 tweet, Jammer claimed that he played in "at least 8 games" while "completely shit faced drunk" in the 2011 season.